re-framejs/re-framejs/docs/CodeWalkthrough.md

 parameters.
 So, not every view function needs a subscription.
 Very often the values passed in from a parent component are sufficient.

-Note: `view` functions should never directly access `app-db`.
+Note: `view` functions should never directly access `appDb`.
 Data is only ever sourced via subscriptions.

 ### Components Like Templates?